plone/documentation/manage/deploying/caching/varnish4.rst

 .. admonition:: Description

     Varnish is a caching front-end server.
 This document has notes on how to use Varnish with Plone.
-    If you're using Varnish 2.x or 3.x, then you want to look into :doc:`Varnish 3.x </manage/deploying/caching/varnish3>`

 .. contents:: :local: